-There are some sets that are appropriate for people who weigh less, such as the Edelrid Cable Vario, which has a minimum and maximum weight limit between 30 and 80 kilograms.
+There are some sets that are appropriate for people who weigh less, which has a minimum and maximum weight limit between 30 and 80 kilograms.
 These sets are also recommended for adults who weigh right around 50kg.
 Why?
 Well, an adult set would theoretically activate at 50kg, but I guarantee it wouldn’t be pleasant.
 In other words, it’s best to use a set that situates your body weight right in the middle of the minimum and maximum weight limit.

 Always be sure to consult the user’s guide to see which set is the appropriate one for your body weight.
 The Skylotec Buddy Ferrata, for example, is sold as a set for kids, but has a minimum weight of 30kg, making it more suited for taller or heavier children.
 So, again, read the instructions.

 Many manufacturers have reacted to the problem and the lower weight limit for adult sets is often 40kg.
 This is the case for example with the J-Star from Edelrid or the Ultimate Ferrata set from LACD.